GenesisEducationKyiv/front-end-school-3-0-RockMasha/ADR/architecture.md

 **Negative consequences:**

 - The `providers/redux` folder, which will store all global state, may become cluttered due to the accumulation of many states.
+- the folder `api` may become cluttered if there are more requests

 ## Status `proposed`